Clrs17/Clrs17/README.md

-- 👋 Hi, I’m @Clrs17, a senior high school grade 2 student studying at the Affiliated High School of SCNU.
+- 👋 Hi, I’m @Clrs17, a senior high school grade 3 student studying at the Affiliated High School of SCNU.
-- 👀 I’m interested in OI and Windows App developing.
+- 👀 I’m interested in Windows App developing, solving maths problems (especially about derivatives), travelling around by trains and photographing
 - 🌱 I’m currently learning Windows 10 Application development.
 - 📫 You can reach me at 2318678921@qq.com